trandung261o/computer-architecture-Lab/Control  pheripheral devices via simulators/README.md

 Write a program to draw a red square, and moving the square from right to left
 ### Assignment 3:
 Make the Bot run and draw a triangle by tracking and redraw the 1st triangle
+### Assignment 4:
+Read key char and terminate the application when receiving “exit” command